NLE Choppa discography

-The discography of American rapper NLE Choppa consists of one studio album, one extended play, three mixtapes, thirty-nine singles, and 24 music videos.
+The discography of American rapper NLE Choppa consists of two studio albums, two compilation albums, one extended play, seven mixtapes, thirty-nine singles, and 24 music videos.

 NLE Choppa's debut EP and debut project, Cottonwood, was released on December 23, 2019.
 His debut studio album, Top Shotta, was released on August 7, 2020.
-His debut mixtape, From Dark to Light, was released on November 1, 2020, which was his 18th birthday.
+His mixtape, From Dark to Light, was released on November 1, 2020, which was his 18th birthday.
 He has several singles that have entered the Billboard Hot 100, such as "Shotta Flow" and "Walk Em Down", the latter featuring fellow American rapper Roddy Ricch.
+On April 14, 2023, he released his second studio album, Cottonwood 2 and four days later he released the deluxe edition of the album, and on October 27, 2023, he released the deluxe 2.0 edition.